-- 7. Other State LLP Statutes.
+7. Other State LLP Statutes.
 In the other states that have LLP statutes, the scope of liability from which an innocent partner in an LLP is protected varies from state to state.
-Some LLP statutes only protect partners from vicarious liability for tort-type liabilities ("partial shield"), while others provide a "full shield" of protection from both tort and contract liabilities of the partnership, perhaps in recognition that some malpractice claims could be pled in contract as well as in tort.
-Under most LLP statutes, including that of Delaware, a partner is liable not only for his own negligence, malpractice, wrongful act or misconduct, but also for that of someone under his direct supervision and control.
-The Maryland LLP statute preserves liability for a partner who is negligent in appointing, supervising or cooperating with the partner, employee or agent who was negligent or committed the wrongful act or omission.
-At least two states, Kentucky and Utah, have adopted LLP statutes providing that a partner is personally liable only for his own negligence, malpractice, wrongful acts and misconduct. - D. Requirements for LLP Status.
+Some LLP statutes only protect partners from vicarious liability for tort-type liabilities ("partial shield"), while others provide a "full shield" of protection from both tort and contract liabilities of the partnership,764 perhaps in recognition that some malpractice claims could be pled in contract as well as in tort.765 Under most LLP statutes, including that of Delaware,766 a partner is liable not only for his own negligence, malpractice, wrongful act or misconduct, but also for that of someone under his direct supervision and control.
+The Maryland LLP statute preserves liability for a partner who is negligent or committed the wrongful act or omission.767 At least two states, Kentucky and Utah, have adopted LLP statutes providing that a partner is personally liable only for his own negligence, malpractice, wrongful acts and misconduct.708

+D. Requirements for LLP Status.
 Each of the three requirements described below must be satisfied in order for the LLP shield to be in place in Texas.
-Creditors seeking to break the shield can be expected to require proof of satisfaction of each of the conditions and to challenge any noncompliance. - 1.
-Name.
+Creditors seeking to break the shield can be expected to require proof of satisfaction of each of the conditions and to challenge any noncompliance.

+1. Name.
 The Tex.
-LLP Stats. require that an LLP must include in its name the words "limited liability partnership" or an abbreviation thereof.758
+LLP Stats. require that an LLP must include in its name the words "limited liability partnership" or an abbreviation thereof.769